Connect Bitbucket Cloud to Jira Software Server

-When your Bitbucket Cloud account is connected with JIRA Software Server, your team sees their branches, commit messages and pull requests right in the context of the JIRA Software issues they're working on.
+When your Bitbucket Cloud workspace is connected with Jira Software Server, the members of that workspace sees their branches, commit messages and pull requests right in the context of the Jira Software issues they're working on.
 Read more in Integrating with development tools.

 On this page: